Snowshoeing (Tours & Self-Guided)

 Getting on the trails

-- Check in at our Guest Services desk or Rental Shop in the Daylodge for advise on trails matching your anticipations and physical ability.
-Especially check the time necessary for the trail you want to use as that may vary due to weather and snow conditions (check conditions here, updated daily during the season).
+- Check-in at our Guest Services desk or Rental Shop in the Day Lodge for advice on trails matching your anticipations and physical ability.
+It is important to check the time required for the trail you want to use as this may vary due to weather and snow conditions (daily trail conditions updates are available during the season).